Parallels/vagrant-parallels/website/docs/source/docs/networking/public_network.html.md

 config.vm.network "public_network", bridge: ["en1", "en6"]
 ```

-In this example, the first network adapter that exists and can successfully be
+In this case, Vagrant will use the first network adapter which exists and can be
-bridge will be used.
+used as a bridge.